Retronator/Pixel-Art-Academy/public/pixelartacademy/season1/episode1/chapter1/challenges/drawing/pixelartsoftware/readme.md

-Artworks in this folder NOT covered by CC-SA.
+Artworks in this folder are NOT covered by CC-SA.
 Copyright belongs to their respective authors.

 Sprites used with permission from the authors: